 BOOING OF THE PRESIDENT: SOS SUPPORTS CALL TO INVESTIGATE SABC CENSORSHIP

-The SOS: Support Public Broadcasting Coalition notes with concern the story carried by City Press in which it is alleged that SABC news management deliberately omitted any mention of the booing of President Jacob Zuma during the Mandela Memorial Service from its headline news bulletins on the 10th of December 2013.
+The SOS: Support Public Broadcasting Coalition notes with concern the Mail & Guardian story in which it is alleged that SABC news management deliberately omitted any mention of the booing of President Jacob Zuma during the Mandela Memorial Service from its headline news bulletins on the 10th of December 2013.
 SOS member organisation, Media Monitoring Africa, viewed the headline news bulletins from SABC1, SABC 2 and SABC 3 and confirmed that no mention of the booing incident was made in any of the bulletins.

 SOS acknowledges the fact that many citizens thought the booing was inappropriate given the gravity and importance of the ceremony however despite these concerns Coalition members believe strongly that the incident was newsworthy and the SABC, as our public broadcaster, should have covered it.